devfernandoa/ash/README.md

 # Ash

 Ash is a statically typed, minimalistic scripting language designed to simplify and replace complex Bash scripts.
+It compiles natively to bash allowing you to run your scripts as a sh script.

 ## Features